inab/FAIRsoft_indicators/docs/findability/index.md

-# Findability indicators
+# Overview of Findability indicators

-The following table lists the indicators that are used to measure the findability of a software.

 | [**F1.
 Identity Uniqueness**](../findability/F1_identity_uniqueness.md) | The software has a proper, unique and persistent identifier. |
 |---------------------------|------------------------------------------|